-Actual revenues were less than originally budgeted as enrollment goals were not achieved, FTE count decreased from 977 to 946.
-Actual general fund expenditures were less than originally budgeted expenditures due to positive variances in instruction and general administration expenditures which were offset by unbudgeted capital outlay expenditures.
-The final budget approximated the initial budget.
-Overall, actual results produced a \$223,519 positive variance compared to budget.
-The budgetary information can be found on page 25 through 27 of this report.
+Actual revenues were slightly more than originally budgeted as FTE count increased from 1,017 to 1,044.
+Actual general fund expenditures were less than the final budgeted due to unearned management fees.
+Overall, actual results produced a \$547,693 positive variance compared to budget.
+The budgetary information can be found on page 27 through 29 of this report.